OHS Meaning

 READ: What Is The Difference Between HSE, EHS And SHE?

 Legal recourse is available against negligent or unsafe employers.
 Inspection and oversight regimens help identify unsafe conditions.
-And modern data-driven workplace safety programs proactively identify risks and help employers tackle the underlying conditions that put workers in danger in the first place.
+Modern data-driven workplace safety programs proactively identify risks and help employers tackle the underlying conditions that put workers in danger in the first place.

 While it’s difficult to estimate the true impact of the law—we don’t have a lot of data on workplace safety from the pre-OSHA days—it’s estimated that the total number of workplace fatalities has decreased by more than 65%, despite dramatic increases in the country’s workforce.